AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It has the side-effect of allowing longer set values to be stored.
 For instance, if instead of numeric ratings we used `['Poor', 'Fair', 'Good', 'Great', 'Excellent']`, the keys would be longer and we would consume more resources.

-It might seem premature, but shaving bytes off repeated keys and attribute names is considered good practice.
-The tradeoff is that this portion of the key is less readable by the human eye.
+It might seem premature, but shaving bytes off repeated keys and attribute names is sometimes considered good practice.
+The tradeoff is that this portion of the key is less readable by the human eye and therefore harder to reason about when debugging.

 ## Queries

-We should now be able to satisfy all of our access patterns.
+We should now be able to provide correct data for all of our access patterns.
 All queries should have `ScanIndexForward` set to `false` in order to retrieve the most recent comments first, and a `Limit` of `20`.

 ### AP1: Show all comments for a product, most recent first